turingtest37/SequencerJ.jl/README.md

 # SequencerJulia

-SequencerJulia is a pure Julia implementation of the Sequencer Algorithm, an analysis tool to identify and extract the principal trends in a set of 1-d data vectors.
+SequencerJulia is a pure Julia implementation of the [Sequencer Algorithm](https://github.com/dalya/Sequencer/), a data analysis tool to identify and extract the principal trends in a set of 1-d data vectors.

 Using SequencerJulia is straightforward: